Plotting is straightforward:

 - The values (colours) will be plotted using a log scale of base 10

-Overlaying multiple plots is straightforward, simply use the plot command as before but specify multiple files and variables, e.g.:
+To overlay several line graphs or scatter plots, simply use the plot command as before, but simply specify multiple files and variables, e.g.:

 $ cis plot $var1:$filename1:edgecolor=black $var2:$filename2:edgecolor=red

 To plot two variables from the same file, simply use the above command with `` $filename1 `` in place of `` $filename2 ``.

 To overlay a heatmap with several scatter graphs, use the following command:

 $ cis plot $var1:$filename1:label=label1 $var2:$filename2:color=colour2,itemstyle=style2,label=label2 $var3:$filename3:color=colour3,itemstyle=style3,label=label3 --type scatteroverlay

 Where `` $filename1 `` refers to the file containing the heatmap data and the other two filenames refer to the files containing the scatter data.